phaustin/quantecon-example/book/docs/functions.md

 ## Overview

-One construct that\'s extremely useful and provided by almost all programming languages is **functions**.
+One construct that's extremely useful and provided by almost all programming languages is **functions**.

 We have already met several functions, such as